digital-land/specification/content/specification/planning-condition.md

           description: text explaining the condition
         - field: organisation
           description: the organisation that created the condition
-        - field: planning-condition-target
-          dataset: planning-condition-target
-          description: the target of the condition, for example the planning application or the property
-        - field: planning-condition-type
-          dataset: planning-condition-type
-          description: the type of thing the condition affects, for example permitted development rights
-        - field: planning-condition-purpose
-          dataset: planning-condition-purpose
-          description: the high-level purpose of the condition, for example to restrict
         - field: notes
           description: any additional notes about the condition
         - field: entry-date